ViktorKharts/auth-test-task/README.md

 ## Instructions

+You can check this app here: https://floating-refuge-81442.herokuapp.com/

+OR

 If you you already have an instance of MySQL Workbench on your machine and you would like to download the code and try it:

 1. Clone the repo: `git clone https://github.com/ViktorKharts/auth-test-task.git`